 Suing an Attorney for Breach of Contract

-While an attorney usually signs a written contract agreeing to represent a client, known as a “retainer,” the grounds upon which an attorney may be sued are generally not contractual.
+While an attorney usually signs a written contract agreeing to represent a client, known as a “retainer,” the grounds upon which a negligent Arizona attorney may be sued are generally not contractual.
 This is for the benefit of the client, in that it prevents the attorney from drafting a contract hugely to the attorney’s advantage.

 Duties of an Attorney